MingxiaGuo/English/docs/EF/General-English/1-6_Food.md

 </div>

-> WAITER: Hi.
-Can I help you?
-> CUSTOMER: Yes.
-I'd like a piece of cake.
-> WAITER: Anything else?
-> CUSTOMER: A cup of coffee, please.
-> WAITER: Would you like some milk for your coffee?
-> CUSTOMER: Yes, please.

----

-> Can I help you
-> Yes, I'd like a roast beef sandwich.
-> Would you like a drink?
-> Yes - a glass of water, please.
-> Anything else?
-> No, thanks.

 ### c) Final Task: Ordering take-out food

 You are buying lunch at a delicatessen.
 Listen and record the correct response.
 When you see a blank, give true information about yourself.